ianunruh/monitoring-ansible/README.md

 vagrant up
 ```

 This will automatically apply the `vagrant/minimal/kitchen-sink.yml` playbook against the VMs.
-Afterwards, you
-will be able to access the various monitoring tools through their respective interfaces.
+Afterwards, you will be able to access the various monitoring tools through their respective
+interfaces on the `analytics1` host via `10.10.0.100`.